Paper Information

 The paper is primarily theoretical, with “experiments” consisting of rigorous mathematical derivations and proofs.
 The channel capacity theorem, for instance, is proven using a geometric sphere-packing argument in the high-dimensional signal space.

 However, Shannon does include a quantitative comparison against existing 1949 technology.
 He plots his theoretical “Ideal Curve” against Pulse Code Modulation (PCM) and Pulse Position Modulation (PPM) systems in Figure 6.
-This comparison reveals that contemporary PCM systems operated approximately 8 dB below the ideal power limit, providing engineers with a concrete measure of how much room for improvement remained.
+This comparison reveals that contemporary PCM systems operated approximately 8 dB below the ideal power limit.
+Interestingly, PPM systems approached to within 3 dB of the ideal curve at very low signal-to-noise ratios, highlighting that different modulation schemes are optimal for different regimes (PCM for high SNR, PPM for power-limited scenarios).

 The primary outcome was a complete, unified theory that quantifies both information itself (entropy) and the ability of a channel to transmit it (capacity).